JamesOnwordi/JamesOnwordi/README.md

 ### Hi there 👋
+  -I am James
+  --I enjoy solving technical problems, and love the feeling when I arrive at a solution.
+- 📫 How to reach me: https://www.linkedin.com/in/james-onwordi/
+- 😄 Pronouns: He/Him
+- ⚡ Fun fact: Hmm...
+Not yet sure

 <!--
 **JamesOnwordi/JamesOnwordi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.